GSA/data.gov/CONTRIBUTING.md

 well-defined and ready to begin work.

+##### Exit criteria

+- No info or assistance is needed from outside the team to start work and likely finish it.
+- There's capacity available to work on the story (e.g., this column is a buffer of shovel-ready work).

 #### In progress (WIP limit: 2/person)

 Work that is currently in progress.

+##### Exit criteria

+- Acceptance criteria are demonstrably met.
+- Relevant tasks complete, irrelevant checklists removed or captured on a new story.
+- Follows documented coding conventions.
+- Automated tests have been added and are included in Continuous Integration.
+- Pair-programmed or peer-reviewed (e.g., use pull-requests).
+- Test coverage exists and overall coverage hasn't been reduced.
+- User-facing and internal operation docs have been updated.
+- Demoable to other people in their own time (e.g., staging environment, published branch).
+- Any deployment is repeatable (e.g., at least documented to increase bus factor beyond one) and if possible automated via CI/CD.
+- If the deployment is difficult to automate, then a story for making it automated is created at the top of New.
+- The deployment must follow our Configuration Management plan.
+If not possible, contact the Program Management team to modify the story or discuss how to update the Configuration Management plan.
+- Task has been merged to develop and should be applied to the AWS sandbox environments.

 #### Blocked